 Can I prevent cataracts?

 There are various supplements on the market which claim to help slow the progression of cataracts and some eye drops have been marketed as a treatment for them.
 There is no scientific evidence to suggest that any of these can prevent or treat cataracts.
-The best advice to try to prevent cataracts, or to stop them getting worse, is to stop smoking and to wear good-quality sunglasses may provide some protection against cataracts, as well as other eye conditions.
+Stopping smoking and wearing good-quality sunglasses may provide some protection against cataracts, as well as other eye conditions.
 You cannot make cataracts worse by using your eyes too much.